StarGazingHomies/Pathcrafter/README.md

 By doing so, movement can occur between partial blocks and will heavily reduce the travel time of the planned path.

-Note that this mod carries a heavy performance penalty.

-This mod is not aimed at botting.
-It is meant to be a tool for navigating survival worlds without elytra or for set seed speedrunners.
+Note that this mod carries a heavy performance penalty over alternatives.
+The mod is not aimed at botting.
+It is meant to be a tool for general navigation without elytra or for set seed speedrunners.

+The following have been implemented:

+Nothing.
+What, I literally *just* made it.

 Very early alpha.
 The following features have yet to be implemented: